Useful Links

 Action on Elder Abuse (AEA) works to protect, and prevent the abuse of, vulnerable older adults.
 It is the only charity in the UK and in Ireland working exclusively on the issue and can provide information on the nature of elder abuse and indicate what action might be taken in response to abuse or to prevent it through its helplines.

-The Criminal Records Bureau (CRB), provides wide access to criminal record information through its Disclosure Service.
+The Disclosure and Barring Service (DBS), provides wide access to criminal record information through its Disclosure Service.
 This will help organisations identify candidates who may be unsuitable for certain work, especially that involve children or vulnerable adults through its checking system.
-The CRB covers England and Wales.
+The DBS covers England and Wales and replaced the Criminal Records Bureau (CRB) and Independent Safeguarding Authority (ISA).

 Disclosure Scotland